uavaustin/docs.uavaustin.org/guides/installation/src/git/github.md

 ```
 $ git fetch origin
 ```
-Fetch will download data from the remote repository, but will not modify anything locally.
+"git fetch" will download data from the remote repository, but will not modify anything locally.
 This is a good way to check up on the progress of other collaborators.
 ```
 $ git pull origin master
 ```
-Pull runs the aforementioned fetch and then merges the changes in the remote repository to your local environment.
+"git pull" runs the aforementioned fetch and then merges the changes in the remote repository to your local environment.
 Pull is equivalent to a "fetch" and then a "merge".
 As such, there is a chance for merge conflicts if you share modified files or lines with the remote repository.